Everest Base Camp Small Group Trek 2023, 2024

 • Best Season March, April, May and Sept, Oct, Nov

 Are you a small group of trekkers looking for an affordable trekking package to the Everest Base Camp?
 Well, search no further!
-Our experts at Outfitter Nepal have curated a reasonably priced Everest Base Camp Small Group Trek, especially for small groups of 3 to 5 individuals.
+Our experts at Outfitter Nepal have curated a reasonably priced Everest Base Camp Small Group Trek package, especially for small groups of 2 to 6 individuals.
 Please continue reading for more details about the trek itself and its price.

-First, let's get acquainted with the Everest Base Camp Small Group trekking journey.
+First, let's get acquainted with the Everest Base Camp journey.
 Because that's the sole reason you're here, to trek to the foothill of the giant Mt.
 Everest.
-Some refer to the Everest Base Camp Small Group trekking route as "the steps to heaven."
+Some refer to the Everest Base Camp hiking route as "the steps to heaven."
 There's no denying that.
 Each step you take along the rugged Himalayan trail leads you close to the heavenly beauty that the Everest Region is known for.
 The trial can get tricky with uneven terrain, but it's ultimately worth it.

 Surrounded by giant mountains, you'll feel like you're at the top of the world.
-The serene beauty of snowy mountain peaks, Khumbu glacier, and icefall will, no doubt, take your breath away.
+The serene beauty of snowy mountain peaks, Khumbu Glacier, and Khumbu Icefall will undoubtedly take your breath away.
 The fresh wind swiftly passing through the prayer flags makes the scenery even more fascinating.
 Once you're at the top, you won't feel like coming back.

 Reach out to us to turn your dream of conquering the Everest Base Camp into reality.
 The entire team of Outfitter Nepal is working day and night to provide you with an excellent trekking experience.
 You can rely on our years of experience in the Nepalese Himalayas.

-Best Features of the Everest Base Camp Small Group Trek
+Best Features of Everest Base Camp Small Group Trek

 • Landing at one of the most thrilling airports, Tenzing Hillary Airport of Lukla